 3.Determine how much you can afford

 Affording to buy a new house nowadays is just as important as your ability to afford it in the long run.
 It’s great to be financially prepared to buy a home, but it doesn’t apply to how you’re going to afford the other expenses.
+You have to ensure you’ve done your research — for example, you can look into Cheap mobile homes for sale if you’re interested in purchasing a manufactured home.
 Don’t sacrifice all your emergency savings to buy now; you could end up in a situation where you won’t know how to afford paying your debts.
 Instead, it’s best to evaluate the housing market, and then consider your plan to move.
 Houses are expensive investments – most people don’t think about the longer-term requirements of a home purchase.
 Therefore, you might not need that big house with 6 bedrooms and 4 bathrooms.
 Get a loan with fixed interest rates and buy a 2-bedroom apartment that will definitely do the trick for now.
 The last thing you’ll want to do is to find the house of your dreams just to realize that you’re not financially prepared to buy it.
 For this reason, you might want to get a loan so that you can afford to buy your new home.

 4.Consider your lifestyle needs